 Guests can dine either inside or take their plates outdoors and sit on the Aquavit Terrace, which is aft of the World Cafe.

 Mamsen's is a small take-away venue in the Explorer's Lounge forward on deck 7 of the Viking Star cruise ship.
 This delicious spot salutes the ship's Norwegian roots, with a variety of Scandinavian selections like waffles and brown cheese.

 Mamsen's is open for early riser's and late riser's breakfast, lunch, and afternoon and late night snacks.
 Mamsen's is named in honor of Viking founder Torstein Hagen's mother, and she is in the black and white photo on the wall behind the cafe.

 Chef's Table Restaurant

 The Chef's Table is one of the two specialty restaurants that are open for dinner only on the Viking Star cruise ship.
 The Chef's Table does not have an extra surcharge, but guests should have a reservation.
 These reservations can be made in advance of sailing, with the number of reservations and time being dependent on the cabin category.
 Reservations can also be made onboard.

-Manfredi's Italian Restaurant is open for dinner on the Viking Star and was one of the best restaurants I've ever enjoyed on any ship.
-The selections were amazing, and the tastes equaled their menu description.
+Manfredi's Italian Restaurant is open for dinner on the Viking Star and is one of the best restaurants on any ship.
+The selections are amazing, and the tastes equal their menu description.
 Manfredi's is named after Manfredi Lefebvre d'Ovidio, who is the Chairman of Silversea Cruises and a friend of Viking Cruises' Chairman Torstein Hagen.